jadentoh/jadentoh/README.md

 - 👋 Hi, I’m @jadentoh
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning good in coding
+- 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me ...